atomone-hub/genesis/README.md

 appears to be a great cultural chasm that shows no sign of closing about our role and responsibilities as compared to our profit interests.

-(XXX check after completion)
-While proposal #848 ("halvening") failed to get the required threshold of 50% to pass on Gaia, it did get very close which means that that $ATOM stakers are split down the middle on the most fundamental tokenomics security design element.
-Furthermore, this change was proposed on chain without addressing the valid security concerns raised by the community, with errors about the cost of inflation by miscalculating true income, and without a complete halvening schedule, thereby working to undermine hub credibility.
+Proposal #848 ("halvening") succeeded in getting the required threshold of 50% to pass on Gaia, but a significant portion voted NO or NWV which means that that $ATOM stakers are largely split on the most fundamental tokenomics security design element.
+73,165,203ATOM YES vs 56,667,011ATOM NO + 11,669,549ATOM NWV overall YES:NO is 1.07:1.
+Furthermore, this change was proposed on chain without addressing the valid security concerns raised by the community, with huge errors about the cost of inflation by miscalculating true income, and without a complete halvening schedule, thereby working to undermine hub credibility.

 These and prior disagreements have now made clear the need for an alternative hub with a renewed focus and Alignment to serve as the canonical minimal IBC/ICS token hub with respect to Cosmos to champion the ideals of sovereignty, security, and decentralization everywhere; and secondarily to serve as the main base for a political party and more-intelligent voting bloc with respect to Gaia to save Gaia from itself.
+A modification to the distribution of $ATOM1 through slashing those who voted in favor of #848 would help ensure that the resultant distribution is more intelligent about security and would make us anti-fragile against even the most powerful of adversaries.

 ----------------------------------------
 # Vision and Missions